slcs-jsc/mptrac/README.md

 ## Further information

-More detailed information for users and developers is provided in the [user manual](https://slcs-jsc.github.io/mptrac) and the [doxygen manual](https://slcs-jsc.github.io/mptrac/doxygen).
+More detailed information for users of MPTRAC is provided in the [user manual](https://slcs-jsc.github.io/mptrac).

-These are the main references for citing the MPTRAC model in scientific publications:
+These are the main scientific publications providing information on MPTRAC:

 * Hoffmann, L., Baumeister, P. F., Cai, Z., Clemens, J., Griessbach, S., Günther, G., Heng, Y., Liu, M., Haghighi Mood, K., Stein, O., Thomas, N., Vogel, B., Wu, X., and Zou, L.: Massive-Parallel Trajectory Calculations version 2.2 (MPTRAC-2.2): Lagrangian transport simulations on graphics processing units (GPUs), Geosci.
 Model Dev., 15, 2731–2762, https://doi.org/10.5194/gmd-15-2731-2022, 2022.

 * Hoffmann, L., T. Rößler, S. Griessbach, Y. Heng, and O. Stein, Lagrangian transport simulations of volcanic sulfur dioxide emissions: Impact of meteorological data products, J. Geophys.
 Res.
 Atmos., 121, 4651-4673, https://doi.org/10.1002/2015JD023749, 2016.

-* You can cite the source code of MPTRAC by using the DOI https://doi.org/10.5281/zenodo.4400597.
-This DOI represents all versions, and will always resolve to the latest one.
-Specific DOIs for each release of MPTRAC can be found on the Zenodo web site.

-Please see the [citation file](https://github.com/slcs-jsc/mptrac/blob/master/CITATION.cff) for further information.
+Additional references are collected on the [references web site](https://slcs-jsc.github.io/mptrac/references/).

+Information for developers is provided in the [doxygen manual](https://slcs-jsc.github.io/mptrac/doxygen).

 ## Contributing

 We are interested in sharing MPTRAC for operational and research applications.

+You can submit bug reports or feature requests on the the [issue tracker](https://github.com/slcs-jsc/mptrac/issues).

+Proposed code modifications can be submitted as [pull requests](https://github.com/slcs-jsc/mptrac/pulls).

-Please do not hesitate to contact us, if you have any further questions or need support.
+Please do not hesitate to contact us, if you have any questions or need support.

 ## License

 MPTRAC is distributed under the [GNU General Public License v3.0](https://github.com/slcs-jsc/mptrac/blob/master/COPYING).

+Please see the [citation file](https://github.com/slcs-jsc/mptrac/blob/master/CITATION.cff) for further information on citing the MPTRAC model in scientific publications.

 ## Contact